JKhan01/Working-With-MPU-9250/README.md

-# Working-With-MPU-9250
+# About Branch
-The repository comprises of the different filters and approach adopted by me to obtain stable values as output.
+> The code for implementing the mathematical algorithm of complementary filter.
+>> The algorithm was referred from the **paper** mentioned on the *master* branch.